RawabyRahal/Blockify/README.md

 - **[MetaMask](https://metamask.io/):** An Ethereum wallet and browser extension.
 - **[Tailwind CSS](https://tailwindcss.com/):** A utility-first CSS framework for rapidly building custom user interfaces.
 - **[Vite](https://vitejs.dev/):** A frontend build tool for fast development.

+### Usage
+1. Connect Wallet:
+   - Click on the "Connect Wallet" button.
+   - Select your MetaMask account to connect.

+2. Send Transaction:
+   - Fill in the form with the recipient's address, amount, keyword, and message.
+   - Click "Send now" to initiate the transaction.

+3. View Transactions:
+   - Once the transaction is confirmed, it will be displayed in the transaction history.

 <br>